Hammerspoon/hammerspoon.github.io/getting-started.md

 ```

 You now have a Lua function in Hammerspoon that will be triggered if you press the <kbd>right ⌘</kbd> + <kbd>right ⌥</kbd> + <kbd>→</kbd>.

-One important thing to note here is that when Karabiner dispatches the URL to Hammerspoon, the OS will activate Hammerspoon (i.e. give it focus).
-This means that this method of IPC is unsuitable for window management.
-However, from v10.6.28 of Karabiner, it is possible to add the `<background/>` tag to a `<vkopenurldef>`, which will cause the URL to be opened in the background.
-At the time of writing, v10.6.28 is a beta release of Karabiner.

 # Credits